Doris Carter: Athletics

-Carter regularly competed in hurdles, discus and high jump events in the 1930s.
+Carter regularly competed in hurdles, discus, and high jump events in the 1930s.
 She won titles and set records at State and club events and she also won six National Championships at high jump (1932, 1933, 1935, 1936, 1937, 1940) and two at discus throw (1936, 1940) in her career.
 She held the Australian high jump record until 1954.
-She was ranked in the top three high jumpers globally from 1934 to 1936, and when she retired in 1940 she was ranked in 11th place.
+She was ranked in the top three high jumpers globally from 1934 to 1936, and when she retired in 1940, she was ranked in 11th place.

-As one of 33 athletes (only four were women) competing for Australia at the Berlin Olympic Games in 1936, Carter was the first Australia female field athlete to compete in an Olympic Games.
-In the high jump event she came equal fifth, and she was to replicate this fifth placing when she competed at the British Empire Games held in Sydney in 1938.
+As one of 33 athletes (only four were women) competing for Australia at the Berlin Olympic Games in 1936, Carter was the first Australian female field athlete to compete in an Olympic Games.
+In the high jump event, she came equal fifth, and she was to replicate this fifth placing when she competed at the British Empire Games held in Sydney in 1938.

 Carter achieved her personal bests in: high jump in 1936, jumping 1.615 mhurdles in 1940, running 12.1; and in discus in 1939 she threw 38.67m.

-In 1937 Carter played for Victoria's women's hockey team and in 1939 was selected to tour England, although the education department did not grant her leave.
-She went on to play baseball, cricket, golf and bowls, and to enjoy gardening and fishing.
+In 1937, Carter played for Victoria's women's hockey team and in 1939 was selected to tour England, although the education department did not grant her leave.
+She went on to play baseball, cricket, golf, and bowls, and to enjoy gardening and fishing.

 When the Olympic Games were to be held in Melbourne, Carter and the former hockey player and sports advocate Sybil Taggart were the first women ever appointed to an Olympic organising committee in 1953.
 Three years later in 1956, as general manager of the Australian women's Olympic team, she led the athletes onto the Melbourne Cricket Ground.

-Following her competitive career, Carter became involved in the administration of women's athletics both at State and National levels.
+Following her competitive career, Carter became involved in the administration of women's athletics both at the state and National levels.
 She was President of the Victorian Womens Amateur Athletic Association from 1945 to 1948.
 Carter also served twice as President of the Australian Women's Amateur Athletic Union, firstly in 1948 and again between 1952 and 1962.